-IV Therapy: Intravenous and intramuscular injections of micro- and macronutrients is used for many purposes, from simple nutritional support to detoxification procedures in cases of poisonings, and specific treatment of both chronic and acute diseases.
+IV Therapy: Intravenous and intramuscular injections of micronutrients and macronutrients are used for many purposes, from simple nutritional support to detoxification procedures in cases of poisonings, and specific treatment of both chronic and acute diseases.

-Nature Cure: The use of time honored natural treatments including fresh air, exercise, whole foods, and hydrotherapy are important in the naturopathic treatment and prevention of disease.
+Nature Cure: The use of time honored natural treatments including fresh air, exercise, whole foods and hydrotherapy are important in the naturopathic treatment and prevention of disease.

-Naturopathic practice includes the use of any medicinal substances which contain elements that are components of bodily tissues or can be utilized by the body for the maintenance of life and the repair of tissues.
+Naturopathic practice includes the use of any medicinal substances that contain elements which are components of bodily tissues or can be utilized by the body for the maintenance of life and the repair of tissues.
 The current scope of practice in Oregon includes minor surgery techniques.
 While naturally derived pharmaceutical drugs have been within the scope of naturopathic practice in Oregon for decades, recent legislation allows naturopathic physicians to use most prescription pharmaceutical agents commonly employed in a primary care setting, effective January 2010.